George Claassen

-In 1997 he developed and established the first university course in science and technology journalism at an African university.

-He became science editor for the Afrikaans daily newspaper, Die Burger and is the founding director of Sceptic South Africa.
-He is occasionally referred to as the "South African Richard Dawkins."

-Claassen is the director of the Centre for Science and Technology Mass Communication (CENSCOM) at the University of Stellenbosch and is the ombudsman of Media24's Community Press.
-He also serves as science correspondent for the SABC.

 Education and career

-Claassen studied at the University of Pretoria where he completed his BA, B.Hons and MA, and attained a PhD at University of South Africa.
-From 1974 he worked as a journalist at Beeld newspaper in various positions as general, political, arts, science and sports reporter.
+Claassen studied at the University of Pretoria where he completed his BA, B.Hons and MA, and attained a PhD at University of South Africa after research in Flanders about the literary works of the Flemish author Marnix Gijsen (pseudonym of Dr Jan-Albert Goris).

+His book, Historiese Blik op die Lae Lande (Historical Overview of the Low Countries), was published in 1981.
+He was co-editor of a book on linguistic variations of Afrikaans, Taalverskeidenheid - 'n Blik op die Spektrum van Taalvariasie in Afrikaans, published in 1983 by Human & Rousseau Academica.

+He was a founding editorial member of the now defunct Afrikaans daily Beeld in 1974, where he worked as a journalist in various positions as general, political, arts, science and sports reporter.
 After four years as sociolinguistics researcher at the Human Sciences Research Council, he joined the Department of Journalism at Pretoria Technikon, where he was Head of the Department from 1989 until 1992.
 Between October 1993 and the end of January 2001 he was Professor and Head of the postgraduate Department of Journalism at Stellenbosch University in the Western Cape.
-There he established the first course in science and technology journalism at an African university and continues to teach the course.
+There he established the first course in science and technology journalism at an African university, and a course in media ethics.

+He was science editor for the Afrikaans daily newspaper, Die Burger, in 2001 and in 2002 he became the internal ombudsman of the newspaper.
+He was also a deputy editor of the newspaper until 2008.
+In 2008, Claassen was appointed as ombudsman for Media24 Community Press.
+In 2018 he became public editor (ombudsman) for News24, South Africa's largest online news site.
+Since 2013, he has been a board member of the Organization of News Ombuds and Standards Editors (ONO).

-Claassen is the director of the Centre for Science and Technology Mass Communication (CENSCOM) at the University of Stellenbosch.
+Claassen was the founding director of the Centre for Science and Technology Mass Communication (CENSCOM) at the University of Stellenbosch in 2015 and between 2012 and 2023 he was a science correspondent for the SABC's Afrikaans radio station RSG.
+His book based on his weekly column on science at Die Burger, was published in 2008: Geloof, Bygeloof en Ander Wensdenkery was published by Protea Boekhuis and became a South African bestseller.

 He has presented numerous courses in science and technology journalism for UNESCO in Nairobi, Addis Ababa, Pretoria and at Stellenbosch.
-In 2013, he designed a course in Science and Technology Journalism at the request of UNESCO, a course used worldwide.
+In 2013, he designed a course in Science and Technology Journalism at the request of UNESCO, a course used widely in Africa.
 The rationale behind the course is that, in general, journalists are not trained for the task of presenting news and information about the rapidly advancing field of science.
 He also developed modules for the BPhil and Honours programmes on media ethics and media management.

-In 2003, Claassen became the ombudsman of the Afrikaans daily newspaper published in Cape Town and Port Elizabeth, Die Burger and since 2008 he is the ombudsman of Media24's Community Press.
-Claassen was instrumental in establishing an ombudsman system within Media24.
-He has served as a board member of the international Organization of News Ombudsmen and Reader's Editors since 2011.

-In July 2008, Claassen retired from the newspaper, now following a career as science journalist.
-He still teaches science journalism at Stellenbosch University, and presents an annual course in Science Communication to scientists at various universities.
-He is also the organiser of the regular 'Science meets the Media in Stellenbosch' workshops where scientists and journalists exchange ideas on how to report on science.
-He is also a science correspondent for the SABC.